Wayne Mardle: PDC career

-In January 2008 Mardle was confirmed as the Sky Sports wildcard entry to the 2008 Premier League following his impressive performance at the World Championships.
+In January 2008 Mardle was confirmed as the Sky Sports wildcard entry to the 2008 Premier League following his performance at the World Championships.
 Whilst this decision was questioned by some, Mardle proved the doubters wrong with a steady campaign which saw him finish in fifth place, missing out on the Play-Offs by just two legs to Adrian Lewis.
 He reached the semi-finals of the 2008 World Matchplay, losing 17–5 to James Wade.

 At the 2009 Premier League, Mardle amassed only four points from his opening nine games, then missed week ten due to a virus.
 He had been due to return the following week, but was rushed into hospital the day before the matches due to mumps.
 With five matches to play in the final three weeks, one more missed week would eliminate Mardle from the competition.
 Having been passed fit for a week twelve return, Mardle was re-admitted to hospital, and in accordance with tournament regulations, was removed from the tournament.
 His results from the tournament were also annulled.
 Mardle later stated that his form never recovered after his six-month absence due to mumps.

 Mardle made his final World Championship appearance in 2010, losing 3–0 to Jyhan Artut in the first round, averaging only 72.
 Mardle continued to drop out the rankings and was ranked as low as 85th in the Order of Merit.

 Mardle also attempted to qualify for the 2012 PDC World Championship via the PDPA qualifier which was held in Wigan and was whitewashed 5–0 in the preliminary round by Ken Dobson.

 Mardle's slide down the world rankings meant he was no longer assured of a PDC tour card to play on the Pro Tour, and had to enter the Q School to try and earn one.
 However, on the eve of the first Q School qualifier, Mardle announced on his Twitter page that he had decided not to go to Q School and instead focus on commentating for Sky Sports and playing in exhibitions.